Martin E. Karlinsky, Esq.

 Mr. Karlinsky has also frequently handled matters for wealthy families and individuals, often in the New York surrogate’s courts, but also in the commercial courts of New York State and elsewhere.
 These matters often concern investment disputes as well as intra-family and intra-generational disputes, often as they relate to standard wealth ownership vehicles such as trusts and estates, limited partnerships, and other investment vehicles.

 In particular, Mr. Karlinsky has a long history of representation of family ownership of New York City-based real estate.
-Such clients generally wish to keep their identities undisclosed.
+Such clients generally wish to keep their identities private.